Data, Information, and Land-Use Planning

 The Truckee Meadows Regional Planning Agency (TMRPA) is committed to supporting comprehensive and innovative approaches for economic development and community planning for the cities of Reno and Sparks, as well as Washoe County.
 In addition to facilitating land-use, infrastructure provision and resource management conversations among public and private decision makers, TMRPA also serves as a collaborative information and data warehouse, coordinating regional data collection and delivering advanced geospatial analytics for regional solutions.

-Who has been selected as TMRPA’s consultant?
+Who was selected as TMRPA’s consultant?

-TMRPA identified that consultant assistance will be needed in both Phase 1, scope of work development and Phase 2, completion of the project tasks as identified in the scope.
+TMRPA identified that consultant assistance would be needed in both Phase 1, scope of work development and Phase 2, completion of the project tasks as identified in the scope.
 As part of Phase 1, TMRPA assembled a steering committee, comprised of representatives from local, state, federal, and non-profit organizations and is intended to act as a guiding influence to help keep the NR project on track.
 On July 26th, the steering committee held its first meeting to provide feedback, confirm project goals, define natural resources of interest and refine the draft scope of work.
 Cardno, Inc. was ultimately awarded the contract to consult on the Natural Resources Plan and to assist with data gathering.

 In the spirit of continuing to show off why we love our home and why land use planning for our future is so important, we want to continue to highlight more reasons to love where we live!
 From local environmental and sustainability projects, to our unique Great Basin high desert biome and riparian areas teeming with wildlife, to the many outdoor recreational activities we get to enjoy, we want show our fellow Truckee Meadows community what motivates us to work on the Natural Resources Plan.
 We hope you enjoy our Love Where You Live mini-informational series!